Post

 form2

-If the victim was using macOS, accessing the download link will redirect the victim to hxxps[:]//utv4fun[.]com/kusaka.php?call=vpn where a DMG file will be fetched and downloaded.
+If the victim was using macOS, accessing the download link will redirect the victim to https://utv4fun[.]com/kusaka.php?call=vpn to automatically fetch and download a DMG file.

 dmg1